 The Trust believes the protection of the unique qualities of the City and its environs is vital to Bath’s success in creating and maintaining a sustainable and buoyant economy for the future.
 Much of the Trust’s work involves engaging with those whose decisions determine the city’s future, inspecting and responding on all planning applications in the conservation area and to listed building consent applications, and providing informed witnesses at planning meetings and public inquiries.

 The Trust is also a major provider in the tourist economy as it owns and runs museums and educational activities at No. 1 Royal Crescent, The Countess of Huntingdon’s Chapel, Beckford’s Tower and the Herschel Museum of Astronomy, all of which have been restored by the Trust and provide a valuable resource for the city and its visitors.

-The Bath Preservation Trust is an independent charity, registered with the Charity Commission of England & Wales, and is a company limited by guarantee.
-It has a voluntary Chairman and board of Trustees, approximately ten permanent staff and 1,400 subscribing members.
+Bath Preservation Trust is an independent charity, registered with the Charity Commission of England & Wales, and is a company limited by guarantee.
+It has a voluntary Chairman and board of Trustees, around 20 permanent and seasonal staff and 1,400 subscribing members.
 We receive no core funding from public sources and ongoing financial support from membership subscriptions, donations and grants is essential to ensure the long term success of our campaigning work, the museums and their educational benefit.

 Bath Preservation Trust, 1 Royal Crescent, Bath BA1 2LR, UK

 Tel: +44 (0)1225 338727 Fax: +44 (0)1225 481850

 Designed by Ice House Design